IBM Will Fail Where Microsoft Thrives

 “Traditional management won’t get the job done.
 Firms will have to set aside traditional mantras like ‘maximizing shareholder value.'
 They will have to learn how to be part of the emerging creative economy.”

-It seems to me that IBM did everything in its power over the past five years to push their dividend higher, but management didn’t solve their main problem: revenues are still declining.
+It seems to me that IBM did everything in its power over the past five years to push its dividend higher, but management didn’t solve its main problem: revenues are still declining.
 Sooner or later, it will have an important impact on earnings and, eventually, this will hurt the final key element of the dividend triangle: dividend payments.

 Finally, I can’t predict the future, but I would rather keep going with the company going full-speed ahead then another facing important headwinds.